devkyoshi/af-project-deploy/README.md

 - HTML test reports generation
 - Headless mode for CI/CD pipelines
 - Automatic browser driver management

+### Frontend Testing

+The frontend application includes a comprehensive testing setup using Vitest and React Testing Library for unit and component testing, as well as Lighthouse CI for performance testing.

+**Features**:
+- Unit and component testing with Vitest
+- DOM testing with jsdom
+- Code coverage reporting
+- Performance testing with Lighthouse CI
+- Integration with Vite build system

+For detailed information about the frontend testing setup, see [TESTING.md](web-app/TESTING.md).

 ### Prerequisites
 - Python 3.8+